Basement Storage Solutions: Maximize Rafter Space

 Directions

-The key to this idea is to ensure that the size of the wire grid pieces equals the distance between your rafters.
+To make this idea work, ensure that the size of the wire grid pieces equals the distance between your rafters.
 My gap between my rafters is just over 14 inches.
 My wire grid pieces are exactly 14 inches.
 This is perfect.
 My latches and hinges allow the grid to rest nicely within the rafter gap.

 Use the gaps in the grate to determine where to add the coaxial staples.
 They create the hinges on one side of the panel.